Configuration Lie groupoids and orbifold braid groups: Introduction

-It is an important and classical subject to study the topology and geometry of the configuration space.
+It is an important and classical subject to study the topology and geometry of the configuration space of $2$-dimensional manifolds.
 This has applications in different areas of Mathematics and Physics. \cite{Ar}, \cite{FN} and \cite{Br} are among some of the fundamental works on this subject.
-The Fadell-Neuwirth fibration theorem is the key fundamental result, to understand the homotopy theory of the configuration spaces of manifolds of dimension $\geq 2$.
+The Fadell-Neuwirth fibration theorem is the key fundamental result, to understand the homotopy theory of the configuration spaces of manifolds.
 The work in \cite{All} turned the attention to consider $2$-dimensional orbifolds, its configuration orbifold and introduced orbifold braid groups.
 This has connection with some of the Artin groups (Theorem \ref{All}).
 On the other hand, a systematic and categorical way to study orbifolds is via Lie groupoids (\cite{IM}).

 In this paper we define two notions of a fibration between Lie groupoids, generalizing Hurewicz fibration (Definition \ref{lf}).
-Also formulate two definitions of configuration Lie groupoids of a Lie groupoid (Definitions \ref{clg} and \ref{clgb}).
-Then, we prove a Fadell-Neuwirth type fibration theorem (Theorem \ref{fibration}) for a class of Lie groupoids with respect to both the definitions, and show that outside this class the fibration theorem fails for a large class of Lie groupoids (Proposition \ref{mt}).
-These examples are constructed from a certain class of hyperplane arrangements in the complex $n$-space.
+We also formulate two definitions of configuration Lie groupoids of a Lie groupoid (Definitions \ref{clg} and \ref{clgb}).
+Then, we prove a Fadell-Neuwirth type fibration theorem (Theorem \ref{fibration}) for a class of Lie groupoids (Definition \ref{c-group}) with respect to both the definitions.
+We also show that this is the best possible class of Lie groupoids to which the fibration theorem can be extended.
+This is in the sense that the fibration theorem fails, with respect to our definitions of a fibration, for all Lie groupoids corresponding to global quotient orbifolds with nonempty singular set (Proposition \ref{mt}).